 This is the story of a 4,000-mile / 6,400-km trail of footprints from Seattle to New Orleans, via deserts, mountains, and winding rivers.
-The journey follows on my walk across Europe in 2011, and grew out of my interest in how people deal with space, distance, and geography.
-I hope you find the notes and other media on this site interesting, or even useful if you’re contemplating something similar yourself.
+This diagonal walk across the United States followed on my walk across Europe in 2011, and grew out of my interest in how people deal with space, distance, and geography.
+I hope you find the notes and other media on this site interesting, or even useful if you’re contemplating a walk across America yourself.

 This website may periodically get a little dusty as I hammer all of this material into shape, but I hope you’ll bear with me as I sort through the bounty of a long and fruitful expedition.